 This is important to know different models of cloud services as it gives us a clearer picture of what actually cloud services are.
 Let’s quickly cover different models.
 These service models were originally introduced in The NIST Definition of Cloud Computing.

-- Platform as a Service or PaaS – Providing consumers to deploy consumer-created or acquired applications created using programming languages, libraries, services, and tools supported by the provider onto the cloud infrastructure.
+- Platform as a Service or PaaS – Provides consumers to deploy consumer-created or acquired applications created using programming languages, libraries, services, and tools supported by the provider onto the cloud infrastructure.

-- Infrastructure as a Service or IaaS – Providing consumers to provision processing, storage, networks, and other fundamental computing resources where the consumer is able to deploy and run arbitrary software, which can include operating systems and applications.
+- Infrastructure as a Service or IaaS – Provides consumers with provision processing, storage, networks, and other fundamental computing resources where the consumer is able to deploy and run arbitrary software, which can include operating systems and applications.

 In SaaS, the consumer does not manage or control the underlying cloud infrastructure including network, servers, operating systems, storage, or even individual application capabilities, with the possible exception of limited user-specific application configuration settings.
 In PaaS, the consumer does not manage or control the underlying cloud infrastructure including network, servers, operating systems, or storage, but has control over the deployed applications and possibly configuration settings for the application-hosting environment.
 In IaaS, the consumer does not manage or control the underlying cloud infrastructure but has control over operating systems, storage, and deployed applications, and possibly limited control of select networking components e.g. host firewalls.